TexasTorque/TorqueLearn/pages/CAD/Design Derivations/4) Arms/Arms.md

 Let's take a look at the math.

-When sprockets are chained together, they act similarly to gears (except they don't counterrotate).
-What I mean is that chained sprockets have the same tangental velocity $v$ but differing angular velocities $\omega$.
+When sprockets are chained together, they act similarly to gears (except they don't counter rotate).
+What I mean is that chained sprockets have the same tangential velocity $v$ but differing angular velocities $\omega$.

 By inspection of a standard virtual 4 bar, it may seem like the sprockets are not rotating when in fact they are rotating relative to the bar that connects them.
 The diagram below demonstrates how a weighted 4 bar would function with angles measured relative to the bar.

 ![Weighted Virtual Four Bar Diagram](/layout/static/imgs/CAD/WeightedFourBarDiagram.png)

 Let: the base sprocket be indicated by 1 and the wrist sprocket by 2
 $$v_1=v_2$$
 $$r_1\omega_1=r_2\omega_2$$
-Integrating with respect to time yeilds:
+Integrating with respect to time yields:
 $$r_1\Delta\theta_1=r_2\Delta\theta_2$$
 $$\Delta\theta_2=\frac{r_1}{r_2}\Delta\theta_1$$

-Put into words this means, this means that the amount we rotate the base sprocket will rotate the wrist sprocket an amount that is proportional to the ratio of their radii relative to the bar.
+Put into words, this means that the amount we rotate the base sprocket will rotate the wrist sprocket an amount that is proportional to the ratio of their radii relative to the bar.

 That's great but what about relative to the ground?
 We can see on the diagram that the angle of the bar is defined by $\theta_1$ thus the angle of the wrist relative to the ground is $\theta_1-\theta_2.$

 **EX:** Doing the reverse calculation.

 I want to design an arm that can:

 1) Position a game piece level to the ground when the arm is horizontal
 2) Position a game piece at 45 degrees above the horizontal when the arm is at max heigh (vertical)

 Alright, our first constraint can be taken care of simply by fastening the manipulator to the wrist while the arm is in that position.
-The second constrait gives us the angle the wrist should be to the horizontal as 45 degrees $\theta_1-\theta_2$ and the angle the arm makes as 90 degrees $\theta_1.$
+The second constraint gives us the angle the wrist should be to the horizontal as 45 degrees $\theta_1-\theta_2$ and the angle the arm makes as 90 degrees $\theta_1.$

 So:
 $$90 - \theta_2=45$$
 $$\theta_2=45$$

 We can plug this into our formula to get:
 $$r_1\Delta\theta_1=r_2\Delta\theta_2$$
 $$r_1(90)=r_2(45)$$
 $$r_1=\frac{45}{90}r_2$$

-We do not have enough information to find the exact tooth counts but we do know that the base sprocket must be half the size of the base sprocket.
-The exact size can be whatever is most convient like maybe 50 T and 100 T or 20 T and 40 T, etc.
+We do not have enough information to find the exact tooth counts but we do know that the base sprocket must be half the size of the wrist sprocket.
+The exact size can be whatever is most convenient like maybe 50 T and 100 T or 20 T and 40 T, etc.

 ## Credits